-To confirm the candidate BCDs as galaxies and identify the lowest metallicity systems, we require spectroscopic observations for preliminary estimates of the oxygen abundance.
+To confirm the candidate BCDs as galaxies and identify the lowest-metallicity systems, we require spectroscopic observations for preliminary estimates of the oxygen abundance.
 We use the R and S calibration methods presented by Pilyugin & Grebel (2016), which compare the strengths of the metal [O II], [O III], [N II], and [S II] emission lines to the H Balmer emission lines, and allow for an approximate measurement of the metallicity of the system.
-Specifically, the emission lines targeted with our survey include: the forbidden [O II] doublet at $\lambda\lambda 3727,3729\text{\AA}$ , H $\beta$ emission at $\lambda4861\text{\AA}$ , a forbidden [O III] doublet at $\lambda\lambda 4959,5007\text{\AA}$ , H $\alpha$ emission at $\lambda6563\text{\AA}$ , a forbidden [N II] doublet at $\lambda\lambda 6717,6731\text{\AA}$ .
-Detecting these lines are the goal of our initial observations, which were mostly made using the Shane 3-m telescope at Lick Observatory.
+Specifically, the emission lines targeted with our survey include the forbidden [O II] doublet at $\lambda\lambda 3727,3729$ Å, H β emission at $\lambda 4861$ Å, a forbidden [O III] doublet at $\lambda\lambda 4959,5007$ Å, H α emission at $\lambda 6563$ Å, a forbidden [N II] doublet at $\lambda\lambda 6717,6731$ Å. Detecting these lines is the goal of our initial observations, which were mostly made using the Shane 3 m telescope at Lick Observatory.

-For observations made at Keck Observatory, where we can achieve a higher signal-to-noise (S/N) ratio and therefore a greater sensitivity to weak emission lines, we aim to detect the temperature sensitive [O III] $\lambda 4363\text{\AA}$ line for a direct
+For observations made at Keck Observatory, where we can achieve a higher signal-to-noise (S/N) ratio, and therefore a greater sensitivity to weak emission lines, we aim to detect the temperature-sensitive [O III] λ 4363 Å line for a direct measurement of the oxygen abundance.
+Additionally, with the Keck observations, we aim to detect at least five optical He I emission

 Figure 1.
-Our SDSS g-r color selection criteria versus u-g, r-i, and i-z color cuts in the upper, middle, and lower panels, respectively.
+Our SDSS g - r color selection criteria vs. u - g, r - i, and i - z color cuts in the upper, middle, and lower panels, respectively.
 The purple points represent the location in color-color space of candidate BCDs selected for observing.
 The blue points show the location of the known, extremely metal-poor systems such as Leo P and I Zwicky 18 (both the northwest and southeast components), in the same color-color space.
 Error bars on the colors are shown.
 We note that Leo P and I Zwicky 18 were known systems prior to this survey and helped define our color-color search criteria, whereas AGC198691 and the Little Cub were identified as a result of the query.
-The lowest metallicity systems appear to cluster around u-g $\sim$ 0.27 and i-z $\sim$ -0.06, with the exception of Leo P in the latter.
+The lowest-metallicity systems appear to cluster around $u - g \sim 0.27$ and $i - z \sim -0.06$, with the exception of Leo P in the latter.